-Composite rockdoors are regarded in the industry as the best composite on the market for the home in terms of quality and security.
-The Ultimate rockdoors are so secure that even the police can’t get through them and the fireman need special training to gain entry.
-Watch the you tube videos to the right for a demonstration of just how secure these rockdoors really are.
+Composite Rockdoors are regarded in the industry as the best composite on the market for the home in terms of quality, security and thermal efficiency.
+The Ultimate Rockdoors are so secure that even the police can’t get through them and the fireman need special training to gain entry.

-We have 900 different designs and combinations of composite doors on our website to choose from and some of the lowest fitted prices in the UK.
-So, if you need a very secure top quality front or back door and security is very important to you then a Rockdoor should be top of your list.
+We have 900 different designs and combinations of composite Rockdoors on our website to choose from and some of the lowest fitted prices in the UK.
+If you need a very secure, top quality front or back door and security is very important to you then a Rockdoor should be top of your list.

 More importantly though is the quality of the Rockdoor itself.
-All the components that go into making one are of the best quality available and the finish for handles and letterboxes etc. look like they belong in a jewellers glass case rather than on a Rockdoor.
+All the components that go into making one are of the best quality available and the finish for handles and letterboxes look like they belong in a jewellers glass case rather than on a Rockdoor.
 The finish of the Rockdoor face is superb.
-It has a very hard wearing compressed uPVC finish that is resistant to scratches meaning that your new composite will look good for the lifetime of the door.
+It is a very hard wearing compressed uPVC finish that is very resistant to scratches meaning that your new Rockdoor will look good for the years to come.

 When choosing Rockdoors over other door suppliers I went back to the ones we had installed and was pleasantly surprised at just how well they looked having been fitted up to 4 years previous.
 To be honest they looked just as good as they did the day they were installed and having spoke to various customers it was evident that they were still highly delighted with their rockdoor years later.
 As an installer, once you have fitted a Rockdoor for someone you seldom see that person again unless you are called to either adjust a door or do extra work.
 The last thing you want as an installer or a customer is a product that creates problems down the line.